blazium-engine/blazium-docs/tutorials/platform/android/android_library.rst

 Godot Android library
 =====================

-The Godot Engine for Android platforms is designed to be used as an `Android library <https://developer.android.com/studio/projects/android-library>`_.
+The Blazium Engine for Android platforms is designed to be used as an `Android library <https://developer.android.com/studio/projects/android-library>`_.
 This architecture enables several key features on Android platforms:

 - Ability to integrate the Gradle build system within the Godot Editor, which provides the ability to leverage more components from the Android ecosystem such as libraries and tools